QuickBooks Blog

 Payroll

-Holiday pay is an incentive and employee benefit that can help keep your business on track during the holidays.
-Roughly four out of every five civilian employees have access to holiday pay, according to the US Bureau of Labor Statistics
+Holiday pay is an incentive and employee benefit that helps keep businesses on track during the holidays.
+As of November 2025, four out of five civilian and private industry employees have access to holiday pay, according to the US Bureau of Labor Statistics

 Holiday pay is not mandatory for private employers, according to the Fair Labor Standards Act (FLSA).
-It’s up to each individual private company to determine their holiday pay policy.
+Nor does the U.S. government require private employers to observe federal holidays.
+In most cases, it’s up to each individual private company to determine their holiday pay policy.

-Many companies offer extra compensation such as a higher hourly rate to incentivize employees to work on holidays.
-Requirements differ for federal employees and employers in Rhode Island.
+Many companies offer extra compensation such as an hourly rate of time and a half to incentivize employees to work on holidays.

 An illustration of the holiday pay requirements for private and federal employers.